iaincollins/structured-data-testing-tool/README.md

 # Structured Data Testing Tool

-A library and command line tool to help inspect and test for Structured Data.
+Helps inspect and test web pages for Structured Data.

-* Checks for Schema.org markup in HTML with microdata, JSONLD and RDFA.
+* Checks pages for Schema.org markup in HTML (with microdata), JSON-LD and RDFa.
 * Checks `<meta>` tags for specific tags and values.
-* Comes with build-in presets, which you can copy and extend.
+* Comes with common build-in presets, which you can extend - or you can create your own.
+* Has both a Command Line Interface (`sdtt`) and an API.
+* API can be used with a headless browser to test Structured Data injected client side (e.g. via Google Tag Manager).

 This tool uses [web-auto-extractor](https://www.npmjs.com/package/web-auto-extractor) and [jmespath](https://www.npmjs.com/package/jmespath).